-MUSI 2181 - Class Piano III.
+MUSI 1182 - Class Piano II.
 One hour credit.
-Intermediate class instruction of keyboard technique.
-Prerequisite: Consent of the instructor by audition or MUSI 1182 with a grade of C or better.
-Three lab hours each week.
+Advanced beginning class instruction in the fundamentals of keyboard technique.
+Prerequisite: consent of instructor by audition or MUSI 1181 with a grade of C or better.
+Three hours per week.
 Lab fee.